JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- http://stackoverflow.com/questions/11507440/does-use-fast-math-option-translate-sp-multiplications-to-intrinsics
-    -- Don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config' -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- JASPER: never auto-fills the debug lib-path.
-Just copy in the release path.
+    -- Don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config' -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- JASPER: cmake never auto-fills the debug lib-path.
+Just copy the release path to DEBUG slot.
     -- MAKE: do check mark all of the SSE instruction sets (and AVX) if you have a modern non-ARM CPU -- After checking options you can press configure as many times as needed.
 Sometimes the script finds things.
     -- CMAKE-gui: Just because the red highlight goes away doesn't mean 'solved.'
 Look to see if the paths are filled.
     -- If Intel, you still can use Open CL - but you benefit MORE from an active TBB & IPP than AMD users.
     -- QT info can be tricky.
 If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete -- X11 options will always have a few missing, but you can ignore that to no ill effect.
-Trying to hunt down all those will probably mess up a chain of dependencies specific to your setup.
+Trying to hunt down those 'X' items will probably mess up a chain of dependencies specific to your setup.
     -- OPENEXR - As long as you see a version number (currently 1.71 from packages) for it under MEDIA I/O you are good.
     -- You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
     -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
-    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card.
+    -- also look in /usr/lib/nvidia-updates for those pesky missing *.so libs -- CUDA: there is a blank after Generation. click there and choose 'Kepler'if you have a modern nvidia card.
     -- CUDA: UNcheck attach to target
     -- QT5:the qmake executable = ~/qt5/qtbase/bin/qmake
     -- QT-DIR options you want--> ~/qt5/qtbase/lib/cmake/Qt5... where ... are things like Concurrent, Core etc -- CMAKE after a 'configure' or 3, under MAKE, select Debug or Release build type before you hit that final 'generate' -- OPENGL_xmesa_INCLUDE = /usr/lib/x86_64-linux-gnu/mesa  For some reason it has trouble finding that one.
-    -- CUDA the many cuda addresses may not show up right away. if you get the script started then 'configure' sometimes it finds the rest.
+    -- CUDA the many cuda addresses may not show up right away. if you get the script started with nvcc, then 'configure' sometimes it finds the rest.
+    -- Clp - libcoin - I've never been sure this is active.
+There are conflicting messages.
+Its a minor thing.
     -- Here are a few typical CUDA paths to get YOU started.
 I think all the others are along these paths:
         CUDA_CUDART_LIBRARY --> /usr/local/cuda-5.5/lib64/libcudart.so
         CUDA_NVCC_EXECUTABLE --> /usr/local/cuda-5.5/bin/nvcc